 Teen Bulimia Nervosa Treatment, What Is It?

-Teen Bulimia Nervosa Treatment is needed when an adolescent has a Mental Disorder in which teens are obsessed with their body weight and appearance and in order to control their weight, regularly binge-eat and then purge their food.
+Teen Bulimia Nervosa Treatment is needed when an adolescent has a Mental Disorder in which they are obsessed with their body weight and appearance and in which order to control their weight, they regularly binge-eat and then purge their food.
 Teens with Bulimia also might binge and fast and/or over-exercise, in an effort to lose weight.

 What It Looks Like